Number of hotels in this location - 71

 Hotels in Holland

-By booking a hotel in Amsterdam you are setting yourself up to enjoy one of Europe’s most vibrant and colourful cities, where you can find mediaeval architecture nestled amongst a maze of meandering canals, plus a great choice of Amsterdam hotels.
+By booking a hotel in Amsterdam you are setting yourself up to enjoy one of Europe's most vibrant and colourful cities, where you can find medieval architecture nestled amongst a maze of meandering canals, plus a great choice of Amsterdam hotels.
 Appreciate the art and culture of the Rijksmuseum or Van Gogh Museum, enjoy a coffee at one of the many outdoor cafes, or browse the shopping malls and beautiful flower markets.
-We can also make your journey easier by adding a P&O minicruise or flights to our hotels in Amsterdam, plus you can pre-book your Amsterdam tours and attractions tickets with us too!
+We can also make your journey easier by adding a P and O minicruise or flights to our hotels in Amsterdam.

 One of the largest cities in The Netherlands, Arnhem is the capital of the Gelderland Province, lying on the banks of the River Nederrijn.
 Popular attractions in and around the city include the wonderful Burgers' Zoo and The Netherlands Open Air Museum.
 The Gelredome - home to local Eredivisie football club Vitesse - is an innovative and impressive sports and events venue that regularly hosts international concerts and festivals.